How Much does A Privacy Fence Cost?

 Overview of Privacy Fences

-This Costimate will help you get a better idea of the materials you’ll need, the various factors that determine prices, and how much it will cost to install a wooden privacy fence yourself, as well as how much it will cost you to hire a professional to do the job.
+This Costimate will help you get a better idea of the materials you’ll need, the various factors that determine prices, and how much it will cost to install a wooden or vinyl privacy stockade fence yourself, as well as how much it will cost you to hire a professional to do the job.